aliceoq/help-center-content/docs/tutorials/en/events-available-in-audit.md

 </div>

 <div class="alert alert-warning">
-In the Audit filter options, you can find the <code>Profile System</code> option and the applications mentioned below.
-As this option refers to features in closed beta, most accounts will not have events associated with them.
+<p>In the Audit filter options, you can find <strong>Shipping Options</strong>, <strong>Profile System</strong>, and <strong>Billing</strong> options besides the applications listed in this guide.
+Since these options refer to internal resources or features in closed beta, most accounts will not have events associated with them.</p>
 </div>

 ## OMS